AndrewLamWARC/react-state-demos/4-redux/README.md

 These properties can be both state and action creators.

 I've cheated here and used hooks to improve the DX of using classic redux.
-Specifically, I've used the useDispatch and useReducer hooks.
+Specifically, I've used the useDispatch(useAppDispatch) and useSelector(useAppSelector) hooks.
 Using these hooks eases consuming redux state from the components.

 ## Component hierarchy